torinchen/FastFeaturePyramidsC-/README.md

 # FastFeaturePyramidsC-
-in order to understand fast feature pyramids, i try to ahcieve it with C/C++
+In order to understand fast feature pyramids, I try to ahcieve it with C/C++ the original ref is https://github.com/pdollar/toolbox.